-Learning the secrets to Basketball Crossover Moves with Trevor Huffman and Jason Otter's FREE Elite Online Basketball Academy starts now...
+Learning the secrets to Basketball Crossover Moves may start with Trevor Huffman's Basketball Academy.

 #1.
 That's me after an Elite Eight NCAA tournament run.
 Success begins with using “Best Practice Methods” for Elite guard training; whether it is training on the court, in the weight room, watching & studying video replay, or copying their basketball training.

 #2.
 Defense, Offensive Skills, Basketball I.Q., strength and conditioning go hand in hand.
 A great point guard knows how to disrupt the other team’s offensive & defensive transition, knows how to run half-court sets, make the correct reads offensively, and always know when to pressure and when to contain defensively.